toolbear/soon/README.md

   13 minutes remaining
   ```

-  *If you consistently extend your sessions Soon will eventually increase the default session duration*
+  *If you consistently extend your sessions soon will eventually increase the default session duration*

   Sometimes that small task wasn't so small after all.